Gearset fully supports comparing and deploying changes to managed package metadata in your Salesforce and version control environments.

 Including managed package metadata in your comparisons

-Default comparison metadata filter for comparisons does not include managed package metadata.
-To get managed packages appear in the results, you'll need to use a different metadata filter.
+Default comparison metadata filter does not include managed package metadata.
+To ensure managed package metadata appears in the Gearset comparison results, you should use a different metadata filter.

 There are two ways to do this: selecting the